chenyuan9977/cs628-pe-Chen/PE03-ToDoList/README.md

     - index (a number) → The position of the task in the list.
     - handleDeleteTask (a function) → A function that deletes the task when called.

     Inside the component, it displays the task inside an &lt;li&gt; (list item).
-A <button> is included that triggers handleDeleteTask(index), which removes the task when clicked.
+A &lt;button&gt; is included that triggers handleDeleteTask(index), which removes the task when clicked.

-- ToDoList.js
+- ToDoList.js receives two props:
+    - todos (an array) → A list of to-do items (e.g., ["Buy groceries", "Do laundry"]).
+    - setTodos (a function) → A state updater function to modify the list.

+    Inside the component:
+        - The handleDeleteTask function removes an item from todos based on its index.
+        - The list is displayed using <ul>, and each item is mapped to a ToDoItem component.
+        - Each ToDoItem gets:
+            - The task (text of the item).
+            - The index (its position in the list).
+            - The handleDeleteTask function.

 # Output
 - Add task